emimontesdeoca/emimontesdeoca.github.io/_posts/2019-05-02-embedded-resources-and-external-resources.md

 ## Getting text from the dictionary

-Let's create a public method that calls a private method which selects a language:
+Create a public method that calls a private method which selects a language:

 ```csharp
 private static string GetText(string key, string language)